 Risk, taken across the population, does not stop when you get off a bicycle.
 The figures make that quite clear.
 In fact they make it clear that it may not even subside.

-And this is The Brick Wall against which one has to beat one’s head when trying to discuss helmets: the fact that the evangelists believe cycling to warrant a helmet when figures prove that there’s no demonstrable risk above other activities for which even the evangelists argue that a helmet is not necessary.
+And this is The Brick Wall against which one has to beat one’s head when trying to discuss helmets: the fact that the evangelists believe cycling to warrant a helmet when real figures show that there’s no demonstrable risk above other activities for which even the evangelists argue that a helmet is not necessary.

 If anyone still argues that cycling warrants helmets then that’s a perfectly valid argument, provided they also argue that walking and driving warrant it (suitable helmets are readily available).
 Otherwise, it’s just an opinion, and one based on prejudice and perception rather than information.

-So, when helmet advocates ask the reason why, even after I’ve changed my behaviour to ride as safely as possible, I don’t wear a helmet for certain types of cycling (believe me, there are types of cycling for which I value my helmet very much) I can only offer one reason.
+So, when helmet advocates ask the reason why, even after I’ve changed my behaviour to ride as safely as possible, I don’t wear a helmet for certain types of cycling (and, believe me, there are types of cycling for which I value my helmet very much) I can only offer one reason.